molecules

 Joint disease models

-Rheumatoid arthritis occurs when the body's immune system targets affected joints, which leads to pain and swelling, and joint destruction in the long term.
+Rheumatoid arthritis occurs when the body's immune system targets affected joints, which leads to pain, swelling and joint destruction in the long term.
 Animal models are used to identify mechanisms of disease and for the development of novel therapies.

 FEATURED DISEASE MODEL: